-The State's programs under the Act, including the Ohio Enterprise Bond Fund Program, are currently administered by loan officers from the Ohio Development Services Agency, in conjunction with JobsOhio, a nonprofit corporation created and existing under Chapter 1702 of the Revised Code for the purpose of promoting economic development, job creation, job retention, job training and the recruitment of business to the State.
-Under Section 187.04 of the Revised Code, the Director of Development Services Agency is required to enter into a contract with JobsOhio for JobsOhio to assist the Director of Development Services Agency with providing services or otherwise carrying out the functions or duties of the Development Services Agency.
-The head loan officer, with JobsOhio is responsible for originating, underwriting and presenting the financing proposals and recommendations to required committees and the Development Services Agency.
-The head loan officer at JobsOhio has experience in structuring, evaluating and presenting complex finance arrangements and was employed by the Development Services Agency for approximately 25 years.
+The State's programs under the Act, including the Ohio Enterprise Bond Fund Program, are currently administered by loan officers with the Ohio Department of Development in conjunction with JobsOhio, a nonprofit corporation created pursuant to Chapter 1702 of the Ohio Revised Code for purposes of promoting economic development, job creation, job retention, job training and the recruitment of business to the State.
+Under Section 187.04 of the Ohio Revised Code, the Director of Development is required to enter into a contract with JobsOhio to assist the Director of Development with providing services or otherwise carrying out the functions or duties of the Department of Development.
+JobsOhio is responsible for originating, underwriting and presenting the financing proposals and recommendations to required committees and the Department of Development and coordinating the closing of each financing arrangement.
+The project finance manager of JobsOhio has experience in structuring, evaluating and presenting complex finance arrangements and was previously employed by the Department of Development for approximately 25 years.